Redoudou/redoudou.github.io/aboutme.md

 ---
 # Hello, I am Redwan

-- French with algerian roots, I am based in Brooklyn, NY, and I work for [ChainSafe System](https://chainsafe.io/), the leading research and development firm in the fields of Cryptography and Blockchain.
-I oversee the **Developer Tooling Program** and a team of four senior project managers.
-Our responsibilities include managing the Web3.js library, which has an average of 2M downloads per month.
+- French with algerian roots, I am based in Brooklyn since 2015.
+I work for [ChainSafe System](https://chainsafe.io/), leading research and development firm in the fields of Cryptography and Blockchain.
+I lead the  strategy of **Developer Tooling Program**.
 - I have over 16 years of experience in program management in both start-up and large organizations, including in investment banking, aerospace and defense, and hospitality.
 Since 2019, I have focused on **blockchain and Web3 cross-functional teams and global operations**.

 ## A little more about me
-- I'm really interested in how technology and social impact intersect, and I think the new paradigms created by blockchain could change the way we work together as humans.
-I'm a big fan of Michel Bauwens (P2P Foundation) and Marcel Mauss work.
-Especially [The Common Economy](https://wiki.p2pfoundation.net/Introduction_to_Commons_Economics) and [The gift] (https://files.libcom.org/files/Mauss%20-%20The%20Gift.pdf).
+- I'm really interested in how technology, social impact and economic empowerement intersect.
+I think the new paradigms created by blockchain could change the way we work together as humans.
+I find a lot of inspiration in the work of Michel Bauwens (P2P Foundation) and Marcel Mauss.
+Respectively [The Common Economy](https://wiki.p2pfoundation.net/Introduction_to_Commons_Economics) and [The gift](https://files.libcom.org/files/Mauss%20-%20The%20Gift.pdf).
 - I am a partner in my sister [Restaurant in France](https://ausanschichi.bzh/) since 2020 and nurture strong ties with the hospitality industry in NYC.
-In my spare time, when I am not attending conferences or traveling, I mentor young french professionals in their [Web3 journey](https://app.myjobglasses.com)
+- In my spare time, when I am not attending conferences or traveling, I mentor young french professionals in their [Web3 journey](https://app.myjobglasses.com)

 - Some of my conferences [POAP](https://app.poap.xyz/scan/numnum.eth)